Coloured engraving of Edward Jenner vaccinating his child against smallpox.

 Ancient Egyptian dental health and dentistry

 Dr Roger Forshaw is an honorary lecturer in Biomedical Egyptology at the University of Manchester.
 Roger is a formal dental surgeon who subsequently studied Egyptology and biomedical Egyptology before teaching and researching in these fields.
-His talk will focus on what we know about Ancient Egyptian dental health status, dentistry and healing practices through the use of dental and medical knowledge in combination with contemporary scientific and archaeological investigations.
+His talk focused on what we know about Ancient Egyptian dental health status, dentistry and healing practices through the use of dental and medical knowledge in combination with contemporary scientific and archaeological investigations.

 Roger Forshaw